 Our “Planet” rating evaluates brands based on the environmental policies in their supply chains, from carbon emissions and wastewater to business models and product circularity.
 Here we rate Nike “It's a Start”.
 These are a few factors influencing its score:

-- It uses some lower-impact materials including recycled materials.
+- It uses some lower-impact materials including recycled materials, however it does not publish an aggregate breakdown of materials used.

 - To minimise waste, it recycles some of its textile offcuts.